cerebral-legacy/cerebral-website/content/get-started/10_using-paths.en.md

 }

 ```
 removeToast(..) will return a new array of messages which doesn't contain the toast which needs to be removed and also the grouped toasts if any.
+Your app is now ready to testdrive!

 Congratulations!
 Now you know how to control your flow using **Path**.
 And if you need **parallel Actions/Operators**, well just add another array**[]** to the chain, thats it!